Ryan Hreljac: Charitable fundraiser and activist

-In 2001, Hreljac founded Ryan's Well Foundation, a registered Canadian charity, to build in Africa and educate children about sanitation and safe water.
+In 2001, Hreljac founded Ryan's Well Foundation, a registered Canadian charity, to supply clean water in Africa and educate children about sanitation and safe water.

 Ryan with children in project area in Uganda, August 2023.

 The foundation's objective has expanded to build wells anywhere in the world.
 Millions of dollars have been raised for water and sanitation projects in Africa, Central America, and South Asia.
-The foundation has brought clean water to more than 1,507,911 people in 17 developing countries, through 1,767 water and 1,322 sanitation projects.
-It has partners in 12 countries, including Burkina Faso, Ghana, Kenya, Uganda, Togo and Haiti to identify the communities most in need of a water or sanitation project.
+According to the foundation, as of 2025, it has brought clean water to over 1.7 million people in 17 developing countries, through over 1,800 water and 1,300 sanitation projects.
+It has partners in 12 countries, including Burkina Faso, Ghana, Haiti, Kenya, Togo, and Uganda to identify the communities most in need of a water or sanitation project.
 It has worked with Rotary Clubs on well projects.
 By 2015, it completed 900 projects benefiting 824,038 people.
 Some of the projects were for rain harvesting tanks in areas—like Guatemala, Haiti, and India—where that was the optimal solution for safe water.
 The 1,000th well was dug in the fall of 2015 in northern Uganda, in a district neighboring the first well.
-Supporters of the foundation include Matt Damon, Oprah Winfrey, Jane Goodall, and Prince Charles.
+Supporters of the foundation include Prince Charles, Matt Damon, Jane Goodall, and Oprah Winfrey.

 Hreljac became assistant project manager at the foundation in January 2015, in preparation for a June 2015 opening for project manager.
-His on-the-job training included trips to Kenya, Burkina Faso, and Uganda to train locals how to maintain their wells.
-He has also traveled extensively—including Brazil, Mexico, Qatar, and Argentina—to speak about the foundation.
+His on-the-job training included trips to Burkina Faso, Kenya, and Uganda to train locals how to maintain their wells.
+He has also traveled extensively—including Argentina, Brazil, Mexico, and Qatar—to speak about the foundation.

 As of June 2023, Hreljac is executive director of the Ryan's Well Foundation, a position he has held since 2019.
 He still appears in media and presents to organizations and school classes worldwide.

 Ryan Hreljac with partner in Uganda, August 2023.

 Children enjoying new, clean water source in Ghana.